-Updated on Feb 3, 2025
+Updated on Jul 8, 2025

-While some programs may need to reduce their roster down to 34 from a higher number, all could drastically increase the number of student-athletes who receive athletic aid, to as high as 34.
+While some baseball programs may need to reduce their roster down to 34 from a higher number, all could drastically increase the number of student-athletes who receive athletic aid, to as high as 34.

-Below is the list of proposed roster limits for 2025-2026:
+Below is the list of NCAA-approved roster limits for the 2025–2026 academic year:

 SPORT | SEX | OLD ROSTER # | NEW ROSTER # | INCREASE |